PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

 * $ \overrightarrow{t_{ij}} = (- n\_{ij}^2, n\_{ij}^1)$ is the tangent of $\overrightarrow{n_{ij}}$ which is perpendicular to it, rotated counterclockwise
 * $\Delta v\_{ji}^t = (\overrightarrow{v\_j} - \overrightarrow{v\_i}) \cdot \overrightarrow{t_{ij}}$ is the tangential velocity difference of $i$ and $j$

+{{< figure src="Pushing_Agents.png" caption="Direction of repulsive forces acting on an agent" width="500">}}

+The repulsive force of the agents acts from the originating agent towards the agent on which the forces act.
+When their distance greater than their combined radius no other forces apply

+{{< figure src="Sliding_Agent_Forces.png" caption="Direction of the pushing and frictional forces acting on colliding agents">}}

+If the distance between two agents is smaller than their combined radius, the agents collide and a frictional force also occurs.
+This frictional force acts orthogonally to the repulsive force in the direction of the velocity difference of the two agents.

 ## Obstacle force
 Obstacles exert a force on the agent similar to a static agent.